lookit/lookit-docs/docs/source/install-django-project.rst

    poetry run invoke server --https

 If you are not working extensively with lookit-api - i.e., if you just want to make some new frames - you do not need to run celery, rabbitmq, or docker.
+For more information about these services and how they interact, please see the `Contributing guidelines <https://github.com/lookit/lookit-api/blob/develop/CONTRIBUTING.md>`__.

 Running Celery
 ~~~~~~~~~~~~~~